 Your Rights as a California Resident

-Detailed information about your rights as a California resident, including under the California Consumer Privacy Act is available in our California Privacy Notice.
+Detailed information about your rights as a California resident, including under the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Acts of 2020, is available in our California Privacy Notice.

 Your Rights as a Vermont Resident

 We do not share nonpublic personal financial information we collect about Vermont residents to non-affiliated third parties except for our everyday business purposes or as otherwise permitted by law.
 If you wish to revoke any authorization to share your nonpublic personal financial information, which you have provided to us by entering into our Customer Agreement, please contact us at email@example.com.